bytecodealliance/registry/crates/server/README.md

 DATABASE_URL=postgres://postgres:password@localhost/registry WARG_DEMO_OPERATOR_KEY="ecdsa-p256:I+UlDo0HxyBBFeelhPPWmD+LnklOpqZDkrFP5VduASk=" cargo run -p warg-server --features postgres -- --content-dir content --store postgres
 ```

-The `--store postgres` flag starts the server with PostgresQL storage.
+The `--store postgres` flag starts the server with PostgreSQL storage.

 The server may now be restarted and will continue to use the same database.